OpenLineage/OpenLineage/integration/spark/README.md

 ## Arguments

 ### Spark Listener
 The SparkListener reads its configuration from SparkConf parameters.
-These can be specified on the command line (e.g., `--conf "spark.openlineage.url=http://{openlineage.client.host}/api/v1/namespaces/my_namespace/job/the_job"`) or from the `conf/spark-defaults.conf` file.
+These can be specified in the command line or in the `conf/spark-defaults.conf` file.

+There are two ways of supplying parameters, each parameter as separate config entry or all the parameters in `spark.openlineage.url`

+NOTE: If `spark.openlineage.url` is defined, all the parameters will be taken from it regardless whether they are also defined in configuration or not.

+#### Config entries

-The following parameters can be specified
+The following parameters can be specified in the Spark configuration
 | Parameter | Definition | Example |
 ------------|------------|---------
 | spark.openlineage.host | The hostname of the OpenLineage API server where events should be reported | http://localhost:5000 |